pond/dnd/party_ripa/journals/campaign_7/act_1/part_13.md

 * She recognises the squire from the knight who helped us out early upon our arrival, along with the knight/paladin in question
 * Another paladin - female, bronzed skin, black curly hair cropped short, also with a squire
-* An unusual-looking human - ? - who has golden skin and eyes that seem to slightly *glow*
+* An unusual-looking human - ? - who has golden skin and eyes that seem to slightly *glow* (an Aasimar, we later learn)
 * An older-looking knight, a bit younger than Javen and in better fighting shape; this is the one who chucked.

 The knight speaks.
 "Huh.
 You're going to go and kill the dragon?!"
 "No", says Francesc.
 "We're saying we'd like to *discuss* killing a dragon...!"
 Persuasion rolls are low.
 They don't really agree to share info and don't seem to take us too seriously.

 Querria says that their plan, and the discussion at hand, is to speed up the efforts to move the entire city *into* the mountain.
 It'll protect people from the dragon.
 That's her primary mandate - protect the people.